Prof. Daniel J. Field

 Position: Zoology Part II project Student, 2022-23

-Charlotte's Research: Charlotte digitally illustrated and described a new fossil from the London Clay Formation for her Part II project.
+Charlotte's Research: Charlotte illustrated and described a new fossil from the London Clay Formation for her Part II project.

 Georgina Scott